xdrpp/stc/cmd/goxdr/goxdr.1.md

 and produces code with inconsistent export semantics (since underscore cannot be capitalized).

+When unions use type bool as a discriminant, goxdr generates incorrect code unless it knows that the discriminant is of type bool.
+(This is because go provides no uniform syntax for converting both enums and bools to int32.)  goxdr tried to figure out when the union discriminant is of type bool by following typedefs in the file, but if you use a type alias for bool that is defined in a different file, then goxdr will assume that the new type is not bool.

 IEEE 754 floating point allows for many different NaN (not a number) values.
 The marshaling code simply takes whatever binary value go has sitting in memory, byteswapping on little-endian machines.
 Other